-She took it from there and now operates a very successful program.
+As a result, she took it from there and conducted a very successful program.
 Another team win!

 People like working on winning teams in a family-like environment.
 And success breeds success.
 So it’s important to celebrate team wins.
 The more you celebrate, the more the wins will stack up and you’ll build a winning culture that trickles down to every level of the team!

-It’s important for you, the Get’er done leader, to set this agenda.
+Also, it’s important for you, the Get’er done leader, to set this agenda.
 And to be equitable in your relationship with team members.
-To be sure you celebrate each team member, both individually and collectively.
+In order to celebrate each team member, both individually and collectively.

-Focus on building a team culture of mutual support.
-No one is the prima donna, but everyone has each other’s back.
+So focus on building a team culture of mutual support.
+Where no one is a prima donna, but everyone has each other’s back.
 That’s when you build synergy.
 When average people produce extraordinary results.
 And you accomplish things together that are greater than what you accomplish individually.

 Get’er done teams do things and Get’er done leaders support their efforts.
 And when everyone does their part and the team works together it’s a win for the team and the organization.